emsif84/churn_prediction/README.md

 ![Correlations Churn and categorical variables](/assets/img/Correlation_between_Churn_and_categorical_variables.png) (low effect: 0.1; medium effect: 0.3; high effect: 0.5)

-As already mentioned in Section 3.1, the contract types have a big impact on Churn with a statistically significant correlation of 0.41.
+As already mentioned in Section 3.1, the contract types have a big impact on Churn.
+Ultimately contract types have the highest correlation with churn among all categorical variables.
+The correlation is statistically significant with a value of 0.41